 Holly: An entirely different life!
 And maybe we could talk a little about Maria’s family because as you mentioned, they were very prominent family – wasn’t her brother mayor at some point?

 Sharon: Yes he became mayor after she left Penzance but yes, there were.
 They were sort of town worthies really.
 Her father Thomas was a very prominent merchant and churchmen.
 They were a very prominent Wesleyan family.
 They actually knew John Wesley themselves and we’re in that sort of inner circle.
 But also, he built his wealth did Thomas through property through all kinds of businesses, including breweries, he owned a pub, he had a huge merchant shop in the heart of Penzance, imports and exports.
-And of course, the status that came with that meant that – if you’re a man, obviously this always goes without saying – the male member of that family took the status that came with being prominent citizens, which meant Thomas was what we’d call a counselor now, and her brother, Benjamin, the only brother that made it to adulthood became a Mayor of Penzance.
+And of course, the status that came with that meant that – if you’re a man, obviously this always goes without saying – the male member of that family took the status that came with being prominent citizens, which meant Thomas was what we’d call a counsellor now, and her brother, Benjamin, the only brother that made it to adulthood became a Mayor of Penzance.
 So, of course, Maria would have been a sister of this prominent family, so she would have had that standing.

 Holly: Yeah, there were quite a lot of children weren’t there?